-- Assist in assessing the client's physical and mental health. - 2.
+- 1. Assist in the assessing the client's physical and mental health. - 2.
 Contribute to the development and implementation of the health care plan. - 3.
 Record and report the nursing care rendered and the client's response to care. - 4.
-Communicate with patients, families, and other members of the health care team.
+Communicate with patients, families, and other members of the health care team. - 5.
+Identify legal-ethical issues, and self-limitations in the provision of patient care. - 6.
+Identify ways to become an involved citizen within the community.

-- 5. Identify legal-ethical issues and selflimitations in the provision of patient care. - 6.
-Serve as contributing members in the community. - 7.
+- 7. Serve as contributing members in the community. - 8.
 Engage in additional educational opportunities that will enhance growth.